Benjamin Roxburgh-Smith: Combat duty

 Roxburgh-Smith returned to combat duty in early 1918 to fly SE.5as with No. 74 Squadron RFC.
 He was promoted to lieutenant on 12 February 1918, and flew in Mick Mannock's "A" Flight.

 He destroyed his first enemy, an Albatros D.V, on 12 April 1918, in conjunction with Mannock and three other pilots.
 By 26 May, he was an ace, destroying his fifth consecutive enemy fighter aircraft.
 After scoring his eighth victory on 19 July, he was shot down, suffering minor injuries in the process.
 He returned to duty, and having been appointed a flight commander with the acting rank of captain on 4 August 1918, he shot down four enemy aircraft in both August and September, and in October five; two on 5 October, and three on 14 October, rounding out his score at 22.

 His final count was 14 opposing fighters destroyed (two shared with other pilots); four fighters driven down out of control; three two-seater reconnaissance planes destroyed (one shared), and one reconnaissance aircraft driven down out of control.
-This made Roxburgh-Smith the third highest scoring ace out of the seventeen in No. 74 Squadron, after Mick Mannock and James "Taffy" Jones.
+This made Roxburgh-Smith the third highest scoring ace out of the seventeen in No. 74 Squadron, after Mick Mannock and James Ira Thomas Jones.

 List of aerial victories

 African aviation pioneer

 Roxburgh-Smith emigrated to Southern Rhodesia (now Zimbabwe) in 1920.
 He farmed for several years near the capital of Bulawayo.
 While he was farming, civil aviation struggled to establish itself in the country.
 In September 1926, he sold the farm and returned to England.
 Once there, he brushed up on his flying skills, and obtained a private pilot's license, after joining London Aeroplane Club.

 Upon his return to Rhodesia in June 1927, he accepted a job flying as second pilot on an aerial survey for the Aircraft Operating Company.
 To garner the job, he qualified as the first South African commercial pilot at Roberts Heights, Pretoria.
 He was employed on the survey through February 1928.

 Once again, he moved to England, only to return to Rhodesia in February 1929.
 This time, he had the backing of Cobham-Blackburn Airlines, which was dedicated to establishing civil aviation routes the length of Africa, from Cairo, Egypt, to Cape Town, South Africa.
 With this backing, he was able to raise enough local financial aid to start the Rhodesian Aviation Syndicate, which was eventually absorbed into Imperial Airways.

 Roxburgh-Smith resigned from the new company in May 1931, with the aim of working for Glen Kidston.
 The latter was independently wealthy, and wanted in on South African aviation.
 Kidston's death in an air crash on 5 May scotched that plan, so Roxburgh-Smith returned to England on 1 June.

-In 1932 Benjamin Roxburgh-Smith was appointed Superintendent of the Salisbury Municipal Aerodrome (later renamed Belvedere Airport).
+In 1932, Benjamin Roxburgh-Smith was appointed Superintendent of the Salisbury Municipal Aerodrome (later renamed Belvedere Airport).